-How To Build a Better Blog Post
+How To Write Better Blog Posts

 We’ve all had the same nightmare: Staring at an open Word document with nothing but the cursor blinking back at you.
+Or even worse, staring at a 1000-word blog post that you’ve written, and it just isn’t what you need it to be.

 Blog posts are important fixtures in any content marketing plan.
 The pressure to produce fresh and creative content is at an all-time high, especially with millions of blog posts flooding the internet each day.
 So what do you do when the creative well dries up?